 In between the simplicity of gathering and the intricacy of hand-smocking, lives one of our favorite texturing techniques: elastic shirring.
 You've probably owned a garment or two with shirring on the bodice or sleeve edge.
-It was the style on those iconic 1970s peasant dresses, and it's making a strong comeback in this season's fashion.
-Shirring is a great sewing technique to learn, and easy-peasy too!
-And just like the little boy with a hammer, for whom everything becomes a nail... once you learn how to do shirring, we guarantee there will be all kinds of projects that need this pretty, rumply, stretchy touch of texture.
+It was the style on those iconic 1970s peasant dresses, and it remains popular in new fashion trends.
+Shirring is a great sewing technique to learn, and easy-peasy to create!
+Plus, just like the little boy with a hammer, for whom everything becomes a nail... once you learn how to do shirring, we guarantee there will be all kinds of projects that need this pretty, rumply, stretchy touch of texture.

 Rivets are everywhere.
 Airliners have rivets.
 The pockets of your Levis® have rivets.
 Frogs make the sound, "rrriiiiiivvvet."
 That last example probably isn't applicable, but it kinda makes you wonder, doesn't it?
 Not only are rivets ubiquitous, they look super professional when used on a sewing project.
 Rivets also have a very logical purpose: they hold lots of thick layers together at points where it would be impossible to stitch with a sewing machine.

 We get a lot of questions about zippers.
 They seem to live at the top of many people's lists of Sewing Phobias (ziphobia!).
 In an effort to calm these fears, we already have three step-by-step tutorials for inserting standard zippers, tackling invisible zippers, and putting in an inset zipper.
 We're adding to the zipper toolbox with the following zip tips about how to put a conventional zipper into a circular opening.